Faʻamatai: Former system of government

+According to the traditional creation story of Samoa, all leadership and rule originated with the Tui Manu'a.
+Who resided in the easterly Manu'a islands, and was believed to be the son of Samoa's creator god Tagaloa.

 Two great families comprise what may be termed the aristocracy of Samoa: Sa Malietoa, and Sa Tupua.
 For a great length of time, the title of Tupu (Sovereign) was confined to members of the latter since the reign of Queen Salamasina.

 On the death of the Safe-o-fafine, the last king in the Sa Tupua line, the title remained in abeyance for a long time, as the line of succession was broken after Atua's defeat in war and the seat of power moved briefly from Lufilufi to Manono.

 The new malo was led by the Manono high chief Leiʻataua Lelologa, His son Tamafaiga, succeeded him and assumed the attributes of a god as well as those of a king.
 He was actually worshipped as a god and developed into a tyrant.
 In the hope of escaping from his tyranny, the people of Aʻana conferred their title of Tui Aʻana upon him, but only to further smart under his oppressive rule.
 Whereas the Tonumaipeʻa clan had earlier taken all the royal titles and left the districts to run their own affairs, the reverse happened in Manono's case.
 The Manono/Tonumaipeʻa party ignored the royal titles but took the malo (executive power).
 This was a political move, as claiming the Tafaʻifa was irrelevant to the substance of power and would only validate his defeated foes' traditional authority to distribute patronage.

 And so for the first time for many generations, the dignity passed from the family of Fonoti and thus from the line of the ancient Queen Salamasina.
 Aʻana not only lost the prestige it had so long held in this connection but the royal residence no longer was situated in the province, the new king continuing to reside on Manono.
 As his tyranny increased, in like proportion increased the hatred of the people of Aʻana, and at length they rose against him and he was killed in 1829.
 This was just before the missionary John Williams visited Samoa for the first time.
 A bloody war ensued and Aʻana's power was broken and the district laid waste.